Notes on the Geography of Oklahoma: Midtown Oklahoma City

-Amazing, how typography can make such a difference.
+Amazing, how the right font can make such a difference.

 The earliest of them all?
 Maybe.
 In 1901, this was the Haddon Hall Family Hotel, at 215 West 10th.
 In 2006, it was part of a 50-parcel-plus package that went for $5.2 million.
 More midtown makeover.
 A historic note: the most famous writer to grow up in Oklahoma City was surely Ralph Ellison.
 Almost all the buildings associated with his childhood have been demolished, but here's an exception: his mother worked here as a chambermaid after her husband died in 1916.
 That was the year, by the way, when the city passed a law--quickly struck down as unconstitutional--making it illegal for anyone to move into a block that was three-quarters or more occupied by people of another race.